 Fancy coloured Lab Created diamonds sell at comparatively reasonable prices compared to their natural fancy coloured diamond counterparts.

-ARE MAN-MADE DIAMONDS THE SAME AS SIMULATED DIAMONDS?
+ARE LAB GROWN DIAMONDS THE SAME AS SIMULATED DIAMONDS?

 Lab Created diamonds are Man-Made diamonds that consist of actual carbon atoms arranged in the characteristic diamond crystal structure in the same way that natural diamonds are formed.
 Diamond simulants, such as cubic zirconia and moissanite, are diamond look-alikes.
 They resemble the appearance and properties of natural diamonds but have a different chemical structure from real diamonds so are not true carbon crystals, they merely imitate the appearance of a diamond.